Rynaret/GeoFinder/README.md

 HTML highlighting in the js files is supported by [es6-string-html ](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html)

+## Build
+You can build and run project in visual studio or use docker.
+For docker:

+- go to solution folder and open here cmd
+- type and run command `docker build . -t geo-finder -f Dockerfile`

+## Benchmarks and Tests

 You can find:

 - some benchmarks in the GeoFinder.Benchmarks project
 - some simple tests in the GeoFinder.Tests

+## Load Testing

 Moreover, I have load tested with [West Wind WebSurge](https://websurge.west-wind.com/)
 ![ScreenShot](https://i.postimg.cc/jqPZz9F5/Screenshot-2021-05-09-173714.png)